drodriguezSRL/spadSim/README.md

 \lambda = \lambda_{total} = \lambda_{signal} + \lambda_{dcr}
 ```

-For every pixel and every SPAD frame, the number of actual striking photons is defined by a random number obtained from the Poisson distribution with mean $$\lambda$$.
+For every pixel and every SPAD frame, the number of actual striking photons is defined by a random number drawn from the Poisson distribution with mean $$\lambda$$.
 This is a random number (stochastically sampled) and represents the number of photons detected during that SPAD exposure interval.

 ### Typical SPAD operation regimes